kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 ### Non-Goals

 - This proposal does not aim to replace existing `VolumeSource` types.
-- This proposal does not address other use cases for OCI images beyond file sharing among containers in a pod.
+- This proposal does not address other use cases for OCI objects beyond file sharing among containers in a pod.

 ## Proposal

 We propose to add a new `VolumeSource` that supports OCI images and/or artifacts.
-This `VolumeSource` will allow users to mount an OCI image or artifact directly into a pod, making the files within the image accessible to the containers without the need for a shell or additional image manipulation.
+This `VolumeSource` will allow users to mount an OCI object directly into a pod, making the files within the image accessible to the containers without the need for a shell or additional image manipulation.

 ### User Stories (Optional)